mlgupta/keyper-docs/source/Installation.md

 --env LDAP_TLS_CA_CRT_FILENAME=the-ca.crt \
 --detach dbsentry/keyper
 ```

+When you renew your certificate, you can place the renewed certificate in the same folder, and restart keyper.
+Please note that the above names for keys and certificates were changed from default to show that custom filenames can be used.
+However, we recommened that you use the default names of ```server.key```, ```server.crt```, and ```ca.crt```.

 ## SSH Certificate Authority (CA)
 By default, SSH CA gets created under ```/etc/sshca``` on the running container.
 Keyper creates two separate signing keys: